-TIME TO MARKET AND THE RELATED CONCEPT OF TASK DURATION are important areas of inquiry because they are relatively understudied in the disciplines of IS and software engineering.
+Time-to-market - and the related concept of task duration - are important areas of inquiry because they are relatively under-studied in the disciplines of information systems (IS) and software engineering.
 The IS literature has devoted some attention to the time domain but has largely focused on subjective perceptions of time [38] rather than approaches to increasing speed.
-In global software engineering/development there has been some tangential interest in speed, and some studies [21, 22] have found that multisite software teams take longer than collocated teams.
+In global software engineering/development there has been some tangential interest in speed and some studies [22, 23] have found that multi-site software teams take longer than colocated teams.

 In our own research stream, beginning in 2003, we studied the effects of time separation on speed.
-Cummings et al. [10] studied global teams in the field and found that the time zone difference between two software developers increases delay, but this increase is significant only when team members have no overlapping work time.
-When there is some time overlap, such as with synchronous handoff, the effect on delay is negligible.
-Espinosa et al. [13] experimented with time zone variations in a computer lab and found that small increases in time zones (compared with collocated configurations) reduced speed, but as more time zone separation was added, speed increased, suggesting that there are speed advantages to working across time zones.
-Although these studies may point to the potential benefits of FTS, they do not specifically address FTS work in which the workflow is synchronized to take advantage of time zones.
+Cummings et al [11] studied global teams in the field and found that the time zone difference between two software developers increases delay, but this increase is significant only when team members have no overlapping work time.
+When there is some time overlap, such as with synchronous hand-off, the effect on delay is negligible.
+Espinosa et al [15] experimented with time zone variations in a computer lab and found that small increases in time zones (compared to co-located) reduced speed, but as more time zone separation was added, speed increased, suggesting that there are speed advantages to working across time zones.
+While these studies may point to the potential benefits of FTS, they do not specifically address FTS work in which the workflow is synchronized to take advantage of time zones.

-In order to fully understand how FTS may affect speed and duration, we analyze the efficient usage of the entire calendar time available for production.
-We introduce the term calendar efficiency to focus our discourse in the rest of this section and in Table 1.
-We define calendar efficiency as the percentage of all of the calendar time (e.g., $24 \times 7 = 168$ hours available per week) that is used productively for work.
-Thus, a 40-hour workweek utilizes 23.8 percent of the calendar workweek (40/168).
-Therefore, the calendar efficiency is only 23.8 percent efficient, showing that there is a lot of room for calendar efficiency improvement.
+In order to fully understand how FTS may affect speed and duration we analyze the efficient usage of the entire calendar time available for production.
+We introduce the term "calendar efficiency" to focus our discourse in the rest of this section and in Table 1.
+We define calendar efficiency as: the percent of all of the calendar time (e.g., 24x7=168 hours available per week) that is used productively for work.
+Thus, a 40-hour work week utilizes 23.8% of the calendar workweek (40/168).
+Therefore, the calendar efficiency is only 23.8% efficient, showing that there is a lot of room for calendar efficiency improvement.
 One simple way to increase calendar efficiency is to work overtime.
-Our usage of the term calendar efficiency is analogous to Cameron's [5] compression or improvement factor in his treatment of FTS.
+Our usage of the term "calendar efficiency" is analogous to Cameron's compression or improvement factor [6] in his treatment of FTS.

 In Table 1 we compute the calendar efficiency in different modes (note our assumptions at the bottom of the table; also note that we do not introduce any notions of labor units or productivity yet).
-The key numbers appear in the fourth column, beginning with a typical one-site team (the Baseline), which uses only a dismal 17.9 percent of the overall calendar time after taking into account nontask activities.
+The key numbers appear in Column 4, beginning with a typical one-site team (the Baseline), which uses only a dismal 17.9% of the overall calendar time after taking into account non-task activities.
 This rather low figure proves the high potential for FTS.
-One simple way to increase calendar efficiency is to work overtime, but the typical overload mode (overtime) only raises calendar efficiency to 23.8 percent.
-A very heavy overload mode of 20 hours of weekly overtime raises calendar efficiency to 29.8 percent but is not sustainable over a long time period because of employee burnout.
+One simple way to increase calendar efficiency is to work overtime, but the typical Overload mode (overtime) only raises calendar efficiency to 23.8%.
+A very heavy Overload mode of 20 hours of weekly overtime raises calendar efficiency to 29.8%, but is not sustainable over a long time period because of employee burn-out.